xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

       `brew install ios-deploy`

    - usbmuxd version 1.0.10 or newer.
 You can learn more about usbmuxd in this Github project: [usbmuxd](https://github.com/libimobiledevice/usbmuxd).
-To install usbmuxd via Homebrew, copy and paste the following command-line arguments respectively:
+To install usbmuxd via Homebrew, copy and paste the following command-line arguments in this order:

       `brew install --HEAD usbmuxd`